Atom: Discovery of the nucleus

-Between 1908 and 1913, Rutherford and his colleagues performed a series of experiments in which they bombarded thin foils of metal with alpha particles.
-They spotted alpha particles being deflected by angles greater than 90°.
-To explain this, Rutherford proposed that the positive charge of the atom is not distributed throughout the atom's volume as Thomson believed, but is concentrated in a tiny nucleus at the center.
-Only such an intense concentration of charge could produce an electric field strong enough to deflect the alpha particles as observed.
+Between 1908 and 1913, Ernest Rutherford and his colleagues Hans Geiger and Ernest Marsden performed a series of experiments in which they bombarded thin foils of metal with a beam of alpha particles.
+They did this to measure the scattering patterns of the alpha particles.
+They spotted a small number of alpha particles being deflected by angles greater than 90°.
+This shouldn't have been possible according to the Thomson model of the atom, whose charges were too diffuse to produce a sufficiently strong electric field.
+The deflections should have all been negligible.
+Rutherford proposed that the positive charge of the atom is concentrated in a tiny volume at the center of the atom and that the electrons surround this nucleus in a diffuse cloud.
+This nucleus carried almost all of the atom's mass.
+Only such an intense concentration of charge, anchored by its high mass, could produce an electric field that could deflect the alpha particles so strongly.